Male Breast Cancer (cont.)

 Hyperestrogenism (high levels of estrogen)

 Men normally produce small amounts of the female hormone estrogen, but certain conditions result in abnormally high levels of estrogen in men.
 The term gynecomastia means that the male breasts are abnormally enlarged in response to elevated levels of estrogen.
 High levels of estrogens also can increase the risk for development of male breast cancer.
 The majority of breast cancers in men are estrogen receptor-positive (meaning that they have proteins on the surface of the cells that can receive and transport estrogen through the cell wall and into the interor of the cell.).
 Two conditions in which men have abnormally high levels of estrogen that are commonly associated with breast enlargement are Klinefelter's syndrome and cirrhosis of the liver.
 Obesity is also associated with elevated estrogen levels and breast enlargement in men.
 Certain medications can cause gynecomastia as a side effect when taken for long periods.
 These include several types of medicine used to treat high blood pressure, medicines to reduce stomach acid, valium, finasteride, medicines to treat prostate cancer, and others.
 Check the side effects of the medicines you take if you think you may be developing male breast tissue enlargement (gynecomastia).

 Cirrhosis (scarring) of the liver

 Cirrhosis can result from chronic alcohol abuse, chronic viral hepatitis, or rare genetic conditions that result in accumulation of toxic substances within the liver.
 The liver produces important binding proteins that affect the transport and delivery of male and female hormones via the bloodstream.
-With cirrhosis, liver function is compromised, and the levels of male and female hormones in the bloodstream are altered.
+With cirrhosis, liver function is compromised, and the levels of free and protein-bound male and female hormones in the bloodstream are altered.
 Men with cirrhosis of the liver have higher blood levels of estrogen and have an increased risk of developing breast cancer.